Ladelle/3013-ALG-Augustine/Assignments/09-Homework/README.md

 - Complexities : **O(1), O(n log n), O(n), O(n<sup>2</sup>), O(log n), O(n!) , O(h)**
-#

 1.Finding the max element in an unordered stack would require ______________ operations?
-  1. < O(n), because finding the max element searches through all elements in the stack. >
+  # -O(n), because finding the max element searches through all elements in the stack.

 2. Finding the min element in an unordered queue would require _____________ operations?
   1. < O(n), because finding the min element searches through  all elements in the queue. >